perseas/Pyrseas/docs/dbextend.rst

     Output a merged YAML file including the database schema and the extension specification to the given `file`.

--n `schema`, --schema= `schema`

-    Extend only a schema matching `schema`.
-By default, all schemas are affected.
-Multiple schemas can be augmented by using multiple ``-n` switches.

 -o `file`, --output= `file`

     Send output to the specified file.
 If this is omitted, the